Joseph Weyand was born in about 1825 in Somerset County, PA, the son of Michael and Mary Anne (Ream) Weyand Sr.

 Joseph survived his wife by 16 years.
 When the federal census was again taken in 1880, the widowed Joseph headed a farm household in Somerset Township that also included farmer Charles Frank and his wife Ellen, both age 26.

-It's possible that on Oct.
-6, 1881, Joseph married a second time, to Mary Kimmel ( ? - ? ), but this needs to be confirmed.
+On Oct.
+6, 1881, Joseph married a second time, to Mary Kimmel ( ? - ? ).
 The news was reported in the Somerset Herald, which said the wedding had been officiated by Rev. J.J.
 Welch at the Lutheran Church parsonage in Friedens.

 He passed away on Aug.
 25, 1892, at the age of 67.
 Burial was beside his first wife in Wills St. Johns Evangelical Lutheran Church Cemetery.
 [Find-a-Grave]

 Now widowed, Mary exercised her right to receive an additional $300 from the estate.